Hornbill-Docs/style-guide/style-guide/hyphens.md

 ## Hyphens with numbers

 Use hyphens in some spelled-out numbers and in some number compounds.
-See "[Numbers](style-guide/numbers)" for more details about using hyphens with numbers.
+For more details about using hyphens with numbers, see "[Numbers](style-guide/numbers)."

 ## Hyphens with ranges